chrissarmstrong/seeking-manifold/content/A Conversational Work History.md

 Over the course of my product management time at AOL I learned a ton about social media (anyone remember AOL Member Directory and Message Boards?), and helped transition a number of products from proprietary technology to the standards-based stuff that was taking over the web.

-I also got experience in various management roles, including technical management of dev and QA teams (early in the days of agile!) and directing product management teams.
+I also got experience in various management roles, including technical management of dev and QA teams ([[Master of Scrums|early in the days of agile!]]) and directing product management teams.

 # Jefferson Lab

 After I did the research for my doctorate at [Jefferson Lab](https://www.jlab.org/) in Virginia and graduating from William & Mary, I spent a year and a half doing a post-doc at the lab.
 I thoroughly enjoyed my time there; this was when the accelerator was just coming online, and it was arguably *the* place in the US to do nuclear physics.
 The lab was populated with extraordinary folks from around the world.

+Here's [[Publication List|a list of publications]] with my name on them from my time there.

 I departed because the web was taking off, and I really felt an urge to be part of that.
 Nowadays you'd call it FOMO.